 On the 28th of December 1989, Newcastle was hit with a 5.6 Richter scale earthquake.
 The hotel was one of the buildings damaged in this event, and it was subsequently demolished.

-The first license for the Colliery Inn was granted to Thomas Fryar in 1865.
-41 It was likely the first pub in Wallsend.42 This makes The Colliery Inn one the oldest businesses in Wallsend that still operates under its original name.
+The first license for the Colliery Inn was granted to Mark Fryar in 1861.42 It was likely the first pub in Wallsend.43 This makes The Colliery Inn one the oldest businesses in Wallsend that still operates under its original name.

 The first Presbyterian services in Wallsend were held in the workshops of the A Pit of the Wallsend Coal Company by Reverend William Bain.
 Bain was from the Newcastle Church and would travel to deliver sermons to the Wallsend locals.